niksaz/blackout/WISHLIST.md

 # Social features

 * Some ratings.
 E.g. the best player for the period.
-* Oponents with similar level.
+* Opponents with similar level.

-# Technical details

-* The player with the best connection with others is a host.
-* If the host leaves, another player becomes host.